ghyslain/ghyslain.me/bookshelf.md

 # Machine Learning Bookshelf

 **Hi!** I am a Data Scientist based in London with a strong background in Engineering Sciences.
-I have been self-learning machine learning and related skills throughout the past couple of years, leveraging my foundations in Maths, Engineering Sciences and Business Analytics.

 Below, I share a list of interesting machine learning books.
 Most of these books have a free version available on their website and can be ordered from Amazon.
 I have included links to relevant HN discussions, as it is how I found out about these books in most of the cases.